Black is modest and arrogant at the same time…But above all black says this: I don’t bother you – don’t bother me Yohji Yamamoto

 Black – The Aesthetic Bridge Between Eroticism And Death

 All discussions about black clothing must remain superficial as long as the symbolic meaning of black is ignored with regard to eroticism and death.
 In terms of Christian symbolism, to start with, black signified death and mourning since the late Middle Ages.
 However, it was the Queen Victoria of Great Britain (1819 – 1901) who had established black as a binding mourning dress code.
-She never
+She never wore anything but

 Significantly, it is still considered as unseemly, when young women immediately after the funeral of their husbands indicate to be on the market again.
 Also, it appears as if there is something wrong with men devoting themselves to erotic thoughts at the sight of young widows during the funeral of friends or colleagues.
 It seems within this context certainly not far fetched to claim that someone grabbing a mourning woman’s breast must be plain crazy.
-This, however, was exactly what the the 20-year-old Marcel Reich-Ranicki did.
+This, however, was exactly what the 20-year-old Marcel Reich-Ranicki did.
 It happened in an apartment in the Warsaw ghetto in 1940, in which a girl cried bitterly for her father, who just had hanged himself.
 The most influential 20th century German literary critic writes in his biography:

 I could not help to stroke the head of the crying girl and kiss gently her tears…But all of a sudden I touched her and grabbed her breast.
 She winced, but she did not resist…